Blockstream/docs/liquid/developer-guide/proof-of-issuance.rst

 	# Blockstream's Liquid Asset Registry (https://assets.blockstream.info/) can be used to register an asset to an issuer.
 	# We already have the required data and have formatted the contract plain text into a format that we can use for this.

 	# Write the domain and asset ownership proof to a file.
-The file should then be placed in a directory
+The file should then be placed over the entire lifecycle of
-	# within the root of your domain named ".well-known"
+	# the asset in a directory within the root of your domain named ".well-known"
 	# The file should have no extension and just copied as it is created.

 	echo "Authorize linking the domain name $DOMAIN to the Liquid asset $ASSET" > liquid-asset-proof-$ASSET